julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/image1.jpg)
 * Most boats that entered are 50-64 feet long.
 Boats in this size range are better equipped for handling bigger seas, traveling long distances, and the demands required for this type of fishing.
 * There are not as many boats over 64 feet long, mainly because the bigger the boat the more expensive it is.
-But, there may be a point of diminishing returns in the amount of fish caught as length increases.
 * 60 and 61 foot boats are tied for the most participants at 14 each.
 Spoiler, a 60 foot boat won the two main categories: biggest blue marlin and total billfish releases.
 Very interesting.
 Could 60 foot boats really outperform 61 foot boats?
 Does that 1 foot difference matter?
 What length performed the best overall?
 Lot's of questions to try and answer.
 <br/><br/><br/>